 Put quotes (") around any arguments with spaces (as shown in the examples above).

-To do this on a schedule, call a .bat file from a scheduling program, such as Windows Task Scheduler.
+To run from the command line on a schedule, call a script file (e.g. .bat or PowerShell) from a scheduling program, such as Windows Task Scheduler.